gajus/dora/README.md

 ## CSRF

-Form generated using Dora can be signed, e.g.
+Form generated using Dora need to be signed, e.g.

 ```php
 $form = new \Gajus\Dora\Form();